-The Creative Schools Initiative Teacher Institute is an experience in collaborative and creative planning and learning.
+The Project Design Lab is an experience in collaborative and creative planning and learning.

-Collaborate with two teaching artists (visual arts and photography/videography) who work with your team throughout the week to co-design your project.
+Collaborate with two teaching artists (visual arts and photography/videography), plus outdoor educators who work with your team to co-design your project.

 Foundations of Creative Learning

-Develop authentic ways to model creative learning in your classroom and with your colleagues through hands-on creative engagement throughout the week.
+Develop authentic ways to model creative learning with your students, through your classroom and with your colleagues through hands-on creative engagement throughout the week.

 Teaching & Assessing Transferable Skills